tinic/constixel/README.md

 - Blit raw 32-bit RGBA image buffers into the palette based back buffer (with or without dithering).
 Also convert back into a RGBA buffer when needed.
 - Code is cpplint compliant, passes cppcheck and is of course consteval runnable.
 - Code compiles with "-Wall -Wextra -Wpedantic -Weffc++ -Werror" on so it can be easily used in any existing C++ project without creating noise.
 - Resistance to unbound behavior (i.e. potential for DoS) when passing unreasonable values.
 Right now it will not pass UBSan (-fno-sanitize=undefined) when the API is fuzzed due to integer overflows (only) but nothing 'bad' will happen as everything is bounds checked before committing to the back buffer.
-This is constant WIP.
+WIP.
 - Various other simple image manipulation operations.

 > [!NOTE]